octobercms/test-plugin/readme.md

 A Post "Has Many" Comments (One to many relationship)

 1. Relation Controller
-1. Image Uploader in a Popup
+1. Popup-based Form fields
-1. Rich Editor in a Popup
+1. Rich Editor
 1. Dual Form Controller and List Controller

 ### Test 3: Users